Kometa-Team/Kometa/docs/defaults/sources.md

 ### Continents Collections

-The Continents collections use the [dynamic collections](../files/dynamic.md) system with some default add-ons to consolidate the countries into continents.
+The Continents collections use the [dynamic collections](../files/dynamic.md) system with some default addons to consolidate the countries into continents.

 If you are interested in seeing the lists that are used for the continent collections, you can find them here.